youweiliang/Multi-view_Clustering/README.md

 ### Preparation
 * **Windows 64bit**:
-Add some helper files to MATLAB path by `addpath('MinMaxSelection')` command in MATLAB command window.
+Add some helper files to MATLAB path by `addpath('MinMaxSelection'); addpath('utils')` command in MATLAB command window.
 * **Linux, Windows 32bit and Mac OS**:
-Add some helper files to MATLAB path by `addpath('MinMaxSelection')` command in MATLAB command window.
+Add some helper files to MATLAB path by `addpath('MinMaxSelection'); addpath('utils')` command in MATLAB command window.
 Then recompile the helper functions by running `minmax_install`.

 ### Example usage